top of page

 • Your professional register (BACP, UKCP, NCPS)

 Make your profile warm and relatable.
 Avoid long lists of issues you work with.
-Focus instead on:
+Focus on:

 • How you work